Amazon black howler

 The Amazon black howler (Alouatta nigerrima) is a species of howler monkey, a type of New World monkey, endemic to the south-central Amazon in Brazil.
 Until 2001, most authorities included it as a subspecies (or simply a taxonomically insignificant variation) of the red-handed howler, though its distinction had already been pointed out much earlier.
 As suggested by its name, it typically appears entirely black.

+Diet

+The Amazon black howler eats leaves.